Why this work?

 An advocate, as well as a clinician

-If you have been told that what you are feeling is "just hormones," or that you should feel grateful, or that other people have it worse.
-I want you to know that none of that changes what you are carrying.
-And it does not mean you have to carry it without help.
+If you've been told it's just hormones, or that you should feel grateful — none of that changes what you're carrying.
+And it doesn't mean you have to carry it without support

-I live and practice in Vermont, where I try to spend as much time outside as possible — hiking, gravel riding, and camping are my reset buttons.
+I live and practice in Vermont, where I try to spend as much time outside as possible.
+Hiking, gravel riding, and camping are my favorite out-of-office activities.
 I also serve as Board Secretary for the Vermont chapter of Postpartum Support International, which reflects the same commitment that brought me to this specialty: the belief that people navigating the perinatal period deserve better support than the system currently provides.

 Let’s work together